CMD97/Hangman/README.md

     else:
             self.num_lives -= 1
  This deducted from the lives of 6 that I used for the game, this will determine if the user has lost the game.

-## Milestone 5: Putting the methods to use within the play_game function.
+## Milestone 5: Putting the methods to use within the play_game function

 The final step was to create the `play_game()` function, which would then be called upon to be able to run through the class 'Hangman':

     def play_game(word_list):
     game = Hangman(word_list, num_lives=6)
     while True: